Overcoming mental exhaustion: Mental fatigue tips and strategies

 As a matter of fact, a recent SHRM survey showed that almost 50% of US employees feel physically or mentally drained when their work ends.
 What’s more, 34% of Americans with children feel emotionally exhausted from work, while this feeling is shared with 43% of US adults without kids.

 Still, being tired doesn’t always signify physical exhaustion.
 Once in a while, we may feel emotional tiredness, commonly referred to as mental (brain) fatigue or mental exhaustion.

-…you may be coping with mental fatigue.
-Our mental energy can also be used up, like any other resource.
-Still, the good news is that if we recognize the signs of exhaustion and act adequately, it will be a renewable resource.
+Like any other resource, our mental energy can be used up.
+The good news is — if we recognize the signs of exhaustion and act adequately, energy becomes a renewable resource.

 What is mental fatigue?